Changing with the times

-The bar was packed with thirsty beer drinkers ready for game night, and the staff couldn’t get beers out to customers fast enough.
+The bar was packed with thirsty beer drinkers ready for game night, and the staff could not get beers out to customers fast enough.
 Goodman recalled, “We just couldn’t get another beer served to us quickly.”
 Waiting around for a refill, Goodman had time to think about the situation.
-Surely he wasn’t alone in his frustration.
+Sure enough, he was not alone in his frustration.
 There was something wrong with the system — it simply wasn’t working.

 Goodman felt bad for the bar.
 Empty glasses meant lost profits.
 There had to be a more effective way to get beers in hand quickly and efficiently.
 Then, Goodman realized something.
 If customers could serve themselves, it would eliminate the wait time for customers while increasing earnings for the bar.